ELReedHerbarium/TargetCaptureWorkshop/Session3.HybPiper.md

 `python ../cleanup.py [HybPiper Output file]`

-Adapt the code to fit your file

 #### Action 3.1.8
+*Adapt the code to fit your output file*
 ```

 ```